 *If visits involve morning and afternoon sessions, a light lunch is not required, but is welcomed, otherwise, the growling coming from my stomach could be distracting!

 *Above all, your enthusiasm before, during and after my visit is greatly appreciated!

 After the visit:

-E-Mail: Mary Cunningham in care of my publisherQuake.
+E-Mail: Mary Cunningham.
 Students are encouraged to email me about what they enjoyed most about the visit.
-And, a small collection of e-mail will be published in the front of the next book! (with parent’s premission.
+And, a small collection of e-mails may be published in the front of the next book! (with parent’s permission.
 We don’t use last names)

 2. Feedback from faculty.
 I also love feedback from teachers, librarians, and other faculty members.
 Feel free to e-mail: email@example.com I will post a few on my website.